 The PDF format, of course, allows you to publish an exact digital version of a print publication, and is still used widely in the academic world.
 This is due to the simplicity of being able to save an already-typed and formatted paper directly from Word, which can then be uploaded to a website or emailed out.

 Within the commercial publishing world, however, PDFs aren’t as widely used; it’s the EPUB format (with the ‘reflowable‘ text) that dominates the ebook market.
 Unfortunately, embedding specialist fonts in ebooks with current technology can still be problematic (you could consider exporting your transliteration as an image instead of live text, but that isn’t always going to be ideal).

 A major downside to PDFs to consider is that they create much larger files than the EPUB format and, because of their fixed format (i.e. the text flow doesn’t adjust to the size of the screen), they can be tricky to read on smaller screens.

-You also don’t have the luxury of a PDF-like format on social networking, forums and email (well, you can use PDFs in some places, such as Facebook groups and email, but to do this for lively and ongoing discussions would be incredibly cumbersome and impractical).
+You also don’t have the luxury of a PDF-like format on social networking, forums and email (you can, of course, use PDFs in some places, such as Facebook groups and email, but to do this for lively and ongoing discussions would be cumbersome and impractical).

 So, the Elastoplast that has been adopted over the last few years to render transliteration online is to use Manuel de Codage.